Kenivia/Honing-Forecast/WIP.md

 - Ctrl z, delete
 - Hover question mark tooltips for various systems, but still aim to be intuitive
 - Adjustable week number in raw / Gold graph
+- Achieved ilevel
+- Something seems to be broken in drag-to-select spreadsheetgrid

 ## DEV